bbauska/meta-react-basics/README.md

 itself is an array of 9 nulls.

 To render the squares for the current move, you'll want to read the last squares array from the history.
-You don't need useState for this---you already have enough information to calculate it during rendering:
+You don't need useState for this--you already have enough information to calculate it during rendering:

 ```